brightplum/ashleyjan/about.md

 permalink: /about/
 ---

-I am currently pursuing an MFA in Painting full time.

-While in the program, I am investigating the themes of my identity, lineage and ancestry by exploring my past.

 In researching my family history I am able to make better sense of my present and gain clarity for my future.

 I want to piece together the missing information that was lost and deliberately taken away.